Assessing the Safety and Efficacy of Bedaquiline Plus PA-824 Plus Linezolid in Subjects With Drug Resistant Pulmonary Tuberculosis

 What is this study about?

-Nix-TB is a single-arm trial assessing the safety and efficacy of linezolid plus bedaquiline and pretomanid (BpaL) in participants with pulmonary infection of either extensively drug-resistant tuberculosis (XDR-TB), pre-XDR-TB or treatment intolerant or non-responsive multidrug-resistant tuberculosis (MDR-TB).
+Nix-TB is a single-arm trial assessing the safety and effectiveness of linezolid plus bedaquiline and pretomanid (BpaL) in participants with pulmonary infection of either:

 Type of study